dejvis06/java-multithreading/README.md

 ```
 #### Usage

-- The `contextLoads()` method demonstrates the creation and management of threads.
+- The `test()` method demonstrates the creation and management of threads.
 - The main thread is named "main-thread," and a worker thread is created with the name "worker-thread."
 - The worker thread is configured with a custom uncaught exception handler, maximum priority, and is started.
 - Additionally, a custom thread (`CustomThread`) is created with its own exception handler and is started.